Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:21 It's really nice.

-08:22 And I think that the grand finale, you will appreciate here, Brian.
+08:22 And I think the grand finale, you will appreciate it, Brian.

-08:25 So as I think a lot of people do, so all right, here's what we're gonna do.
+08:25 So as I think a lot of people do, so here's what we're going to do.

-08:28 We're gonna go set up, we're gonna clone the repo, we'll create a virtual environment, we're gonna install the requirements and sort of configure environment variables, maybe run some custom Flask commands like Flask deploy, which initializes the database or does database migrations and all that kind of stuff in the terminal before we actually get to the editor.
+08:31 We're going to install the requirements and sort of configure environment variables, maybe run some custom flask commands like flask deploy, which initializes the database or does database migrations and all that kind of stuff in the terminal before we actually get to the editor.

 08:48 And this is how I work as well.